brandonphillips/jira-issue-comment/README.md

 ## Prerequisites

-- Please create an [API token](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) for Jira
+- Create an [API token](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) for Jira

 ## Important Notes
 - Only populated data will be added to the comment